Frequently Asked Questions

 How will social impacts be addressed?

-A full social impact assessment (SIA) for the project will be incorporated in the EIS, prepared in accordance with the Coordinator-General’s social impact assessment guideline (2013).
-The SIA will involve collecting qualitative and quantitative data to enable the existing social environment to be measured as a basis for assessing future impacts.
-During the assessment Walker will consult impacted communities and government to develop impact management strategies.
+A social impact assessment for the project will be undertaken as part of the environmental impact assessment process.
+This will involve collecting qualitative and quantitative data to enable the existing social environment to be measured as a basis for assessing future impacts.
+During the assessment Walker will consult the community and government to develop management strategies for any potential impacts that are identified, both positive and negative.

 Environmental Impacts and Approvals